 Why can't traffic get through my active connection?

-For application traffic to flow through a connection, the right configurations must be in place, including ACLs configured on both sides.
+For application traffic to flow through a connection, the right configurations must be in place, including Access Control Lists (ACLs), which define what traffic is allowed or denied.

 Your connection is active, but traffic is not getting through.